AidanMayhue/ml_3021_project/pre_analysis_plan/readme.md

 3. **Our Prediction Type** (1 paragraph)
    * Supervised vs. unsupervised?
 Classification or regression?

+   We intend on using a method of regression.

 4. **Planned Models and Methods** (2ish paragraphs)
    * Which models are we going to use?
 Why?
 How will we tune or evaluate them?